imixs/imixs-marty/src/site/markdown/controller/workflowcontroller.md

  * WORKITEM_AFTER_PROCESS - fired after a workitem was processed by the workflow engine

+The controller fires the WORKITEM_BEFORE_PROCESS event before processing a workitem and the  WORKITEM_AFTER_PROCESS event after a successful processing life cycle.

 ## Conversation State
 The marty workflowController inherits from the 'org.imixs.workflow.jee.faces.workitem.WorkflowController' and implements a custom conversation state.